secondary and primary school

-Atelier PRO transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner School and College.
-Both buildings were designed in line with the idiom of Steiner Waldorf education, with a maximum use of natural materials and sloping corners, and are interconnected so as to share spaces.
-At the same time, the design also fits in with atelier PRO's vision on school buildings as healthy and comfortable spaces for education and development.
+Atelier PRO has transformed a school building from the 1960s into a primary school and an out-of-school-care; together with the newly built secondary school next door, the buildings make up a new educational ensemble: Rudolf Steiner School and College.
+Both buildings are designed in line with the idiom of Steiner Waldorf education, with a maximum use of natural materials and sloping corners, and are interconnected to share spaces.
+At the same time, the design also fits in with atelier PRO's vision on school buildings as healthy and pleasant spaces for education and development.

 Two buildings, one educational philosophy

-Due to a growing number of pupils, the Rudolf Steiner School - for primary education - and Rudolf Steiner College - a comprehensive school for secondary education – in Haarlem both needed to expand.
-Their educational concept, with a continuous curriculum from 4 to 18 years, called for interconnected buildings, so that the pupils of the two schools could easily share spaces.
-A suitable location was found at a stone's throw from the schools’ original site: an existing L-shaped school building from the 1960s, has been transformed to accommodate the primary school, with the secondary school housed in a new building on the adjacent plot.
+Due to a growing number of pupils, the Rudolf Steiner School - for primary education - and Rudolf Steiner College - a comprehensive school for secondary education – in Haarlem, needed to expand.
+Their educational concept, with a continuous curriculum from 4 to 18 years, called for interconnected buildings, so the pupils of the two schools could easily share spaces.
+A suitable location was found at a stone's throw from the schools’ other site: an old L-shaped school building from the 1960s, which has been transformed to accommodate the primary school, with the secondary school housed in an adjacent new building.